 PSY 219 Early Child Development (ST) (4.00 SH).
 A chronological approach to the principles and theories of child development from birth-11 years of age.
 This course fulfills the developmental psychology requirement for early childhood education majors.

-PSY 221 Childhood & Adolescence (4.00 SH).
+PSY 221 Childhood & Adolescence (ST) (4.00 SH).
 A topical approach to principles of human growth and development, with an emphasis on both childhood and adolescence.
 Meets Social Thought and Tradition Intellectual Perspective requirement (ST).

 PSY 281 Principles of Learning (4.00 SH).
 Analysis of the variety of mechanisms by which our behavior and our representations develop from experience.
 Prerequisite: PSY 101.